deniz195/jataruku/README.md

 jataruku
 ========

-This project provides a PID controller written in Python.
-It is based on [the Arduino PID code written by Brett Beauregard](https://github.com/br3ttb/Arduino-PID-Library).
+This project provides a PID controller written in Python3 in contrast to the orignal.
+The orignal is made by Jeremy Bornstein This is based on
+[the Arduino PID code written by Brett Beauregard](https://github.com/br3ttb/Arduino-PID-Library).

 Brett's code is the result of much research and thought on his part, which